arienshibani/ccommits-scope-builder/README.md

 ```

-Given the folder structure above, after placing the script at root level and executing it with `node index.js` your workspace setting will automatically populate with a list of scopes that can help you and your team adopt a meaningfull common ground for writing conventional commits.
+Given the folder structure above, after placing the script at root level and executing it with `node index.js` your workspace setting will automatically populate with a list of scope strings.

 ### Example Result: settings.json
 The script will write all folder and sub-folder names to the `scopes` key in your local conventional commit workspace settings after execution.